anmho/fabflix/README.md

 |XML Parsing	|Two parsing time optimization strategies, compared with the naive approach, included in README		|Andrew Ho|
 |Extra Credit	|Register a domain name for Fabflix	|Andrew Ho|

+### Inconsistencies Report
+Invalid Movies: 1184
+Invalid Stars: 2769
+Invalid Cast Members: 23269

+For a more detailed view open inconsistencies.txt

+Some inconsistencies found include:
+Director name is under dirn  or dirname (not listed in the dtd specifications Names containing tilde ~
+Prefixes and postfixes
+Null years
+Null star names
+‘S a’ (unknown actor) -> toss in the bin
+Since our schema
+Fuzzy matching for genre names using substring matching.
+Examples:
+Multiple genres per <cat> tag
+Romt.comd -> romance and comedy
+Cnr -> comedy and romance
+Things like dicu ducu dici -> docu (Very strange!)
+Porb -> Adult
+Gibberish genres -> set to unknown genres for the movie Strange tilde formatting with prefixes and suffixes (Mr., Jr., III, II)

+Optimization Techniques

+Run StarParser and MovieParser on two threads so that parsing and inserting can happen in parallel.
+Finally join these results to insert new stars_in_movies
+Use hashmaps and hash sets to check for duplicates items and quick lookups for key value pairs (vs querying database for occurrence)
+Use batch inserts to prevent round trips to the database

 ## Contributions
 ### Project 2